Zollverein

 The Zollverein (/de/), or German Customs Union, was a coalition of German states formed to manage tariffs and economic policies within their territories.
 Organized by the 1833 Zollverein treaties, it formally started on 1 January 1834.
 However, its foundations had been in development from 1818 with the creation of a variety of custom unions among the German states.
 By 1866, the Zollverein included most of the German states.
-The Zollverein was not part of the German Confederation (1815-1866).
+The Zollverein was not part of the German Confederation (1815–1866).

 The foundation of the Zollverein was the first instance in history in which independent states consummated a full economic union without the simultaneous creation of a political federation or union.

 Prussia was the primary driver behind the creation of the customs union.
 Austria was excluded from the Zollverein because of its highly protectionist trade policy, its unwillingness to split its customs territory into the separate Austrian, Hungarian and Galician-Lodomerian ones, as well as Prince von Metternich's opposition to the idea.
 By the time of the North German Confederation's founding in 1867, the Zollverein included states whose area totaled approximately 425,000 km2, and it had produced economic agreements with several non-German states, including Sweden–Norway.
 After the founding of the German Empire in 1871, the Empire assumed the control of the customs union.
 However, not all states within the Empire were part of the Zollverein until 1888 (Hamburg for example).
-Conversely, though Luxembourg was a state independent of the German Empire, it remained in the Zollverein until 1919.
+Conversely, though Luxembourg was a state independent of the German Empire, it remained in the Zollverein until 1919 when the Treaty of Versailles ended it.